mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 And finally this is not a String-only trick — **it works for all value types.** We could intern Longs, Integers, or any other type.
 Any object, as long as it doesn’t have identity, can be interned using a similar map.
-So intern implemented using these ideas is more efficient than one provided by Java and universally applicable across any marshalled data.
+So intern implemented using these ideas is more efficient than one provided by Java and universally applicable across any marshaled data.

 Following these ideas, I ended up writing one: [InternTrie](https://github.com/mtalijanac/associations/blob/main/src/main/java/mt/fireworks/pauseless/InternTrie.java).